dougbtv/dougbtv.github.io/_posts/2018-10-04-kubernetes-operator-tutorial.markdown

 Let's modify the types package to define what our CRD looks like...

-Modify `./pkg/apis/cache/v1alpha1/types.go`, replace the two structs at the bottom like so:
+Modify `./pkg/apis/cache/v1alpha1/types.go`, replace the two structs at the bottom (that say `// Fill me`) like so:

 ```
 type MemcachedSpec struct {